nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Exiting the program: ```exit```

-Gracefully exits the program and prints bye message
+Gracefully exits the program and prints bye message.

 Format: ```exit```

 ### Getting a list of specific workouts: ```generate [arguments] [number]```

-Shows a list containing *number* of random workouts that suits the arguments filter
+Shows a list containing *number* of random workouts that suits the arguments filter.

 *Possible arguments are*: